szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ...
 ```

-Thankfully, there is a way to do this in a more efficient way.
+Thankfully, we can do this in a more efficient way.
 Let's explore a new kind of technique called __looping__.
 Looping is a way to iterate through a structure and perform an action on each element.

 ## The For Loop

 When you want to loop through an array, the most common way is with a `for` loop.
-This loop will __iterate__ through the array and execute a block of code for each value in the array.
+This loop will __iterate__ or step through the array and execute a block of code for each value in the array.

 The general structure of a `for` loop is as follows: